Photo by Ben Wolstencroft

 His narrative interests stem from his own life experiences which include two lots of open heart surgery; a six meter fall; and a recent punch-on with cancer.
 He uses these lived realities to approach his subjects with empathy and curiosity, and often explores themes of fear, triumph and vulnerability in himself and others - seeing his art-making as both symptom and remedy.

-Nic Plowman has had 14 solo exhibitions, and exhibited work in more than 60 group shows.
-He has been a finalist in many art prizes, including the prestigious Dobell Drawing Prize (2023), The Doug Moran Portrait Prize (finalist 2012, semi finalist 2018), and twice in the coveted Brett Whiteley Travelling Art Scholarship (2006; 2002).
+Nic Plowman has had 17 solo exhibitions, and exhibited work in more than 60 group shows.
+He has been a finalist in many art prizes, including the prestigious Dobell Drawing Prize (2023), The Kedumba Drawing Award (2023), The Doug Moran Portrait Prize (finalist 2012, semi finalist 2018), twice in the coveted Brett Whiteley Travelling Art Scholarship (2006; 2002,); and was selected with a distinction in the Lloyd Rees Memorial Youth Art Award (2000).
 He has been awarded residencies in Australia and Internationally.
 Nic's work has been acquired into many local and International collections, both public and private.

 Born in Brisbane, Nic lives and works in Melbourne.